AMENDED AND RESTATED BY-LAWS OF THE UNDERWOOD SCHOOL PARENT-TEACHER ORGANIZATION, INC.

 Section 1.
 Nominations.
 Nominations shall be solicited by the Nominating Committee, which shall give notice to the Organization’s membership of its proposed slate of officers, of members of the Nominating Committee, and of ad hoc Committee chairs at least two weeks before presenting the same for approval at the last regular meeting of the Organization in each school year.

 Section 2.
 Elections.
 Election of officers, members of the Nominating Committee and ad hoc Committee chairs shall be held at the last regular meeting of the Organization in each school year.
 Nominations may also be made from the floor with the prior consent of the nominee.
 At any election, a plurality of votes cast shall be necessary to elect.

 Section 3.
 Vacancies.
 Candidates to fill vacancies in any elected office shall be appointed for the unexpired term by the co-presidents with the advice of the Nominating Committee.
 The candidate will be submitted for ratification by the membership at the next regular meeting of the Organization.

 MEMBER MEETINGS; NOTICES

 Section 1.
 Meetings.
-There shall be no less than five regular meetings of the members of Organization during the school year at times determined by the co-presidents.
+There shall be no less than three regular meetings of the members of Organization during the school year at times determined by the co-presidents.
 Any special meetings of the Organization may be called by the co-presidents.
 The annual meeting of the Organization shall be the last regular meeting of the Organization of a school year.

 Section 2.
 Notices.
 Notice of each meeting of the Organization shall be posted at Underwood School and be provided to the membership either by the school newsletter or by distribution to the students.